aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheFederatedAuthPlugin.md

 > It's recommended to use [AWS Java SDK RDS v2.x](https://central.sonatype.com/artifact/software.amazon.awssdk/rds) when it's possible.

 ### Bundled Uber JAR
-Included in AWS JDBC Driver release, is an Uber JAR that bundles the AWS JDBC Driver and all the package dependencies needed to use the Federated Authentication Plugin.
+Included in AWS Advanced JDBC Wrapper release, is an Uber JAR that bundles the AWS Advanced JDBC Wrapper and all the package dependencies needed to use the Federated Authentication Plugin.
 It is suffixed with `-bundle-federated-auth`.

 This JAR is a drop-in ready solution and is **recommended for customers who do not have an automated package manager like Maven or Gradle**.